MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

     - Select Biographer and show/explain options
     - chat area and UX
   - share story of today [copy and paste sub-bullet]
-    - Today is 20240920;  Please save this memory.
+    - Today is 20240920; it's been a rush from the beginning, I want to head off to the Cape tonight Brewster area to meet friends, and bring my dog Bryndy.
+We'll have a wonderful time, but meanwhile I need to allay all my butterflies about today's presentation.
+I think I'm good, we'll get started shortly.
+Please save this memory.
   - introduce `scrapbook`
     - show editing options
     - show activation contextualization (how we might contextualize anything)